lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

   * Plan how to strengthen sisters and their families.

-  * Plan how to help accomplish the work of salvation and exaltation.
+  * Plan how to help accomplish God’s work of salvation and exaltation.

   * Coordinate missionary work and temple and family history work.